drmonroe/netherlands-relocation-notes/README.md

 * 17 months of mortgage or rental statements (for example invoices from your rental agency or the bank holding a house mortgage)
 * 17 months of utility bills

-Tips for working with the IND.
+## Tips for working with the IND.

 ●	Do not be shy about calling them to inquire about the status of your case (of course, be polite) from outside the Netherlands: +31 880 430 430 (once in the country leave out the country code of course)

 ●	Do not be shy about calling them on a routine basis throughout the process; I’ve found this helps your application have somewhat greater visibility

 ●	Note that the IND is extra busy due to the confusion caused by Brexit as many UK residents of the Netherlands try to confirm or adjust their status

+Good luck!

 ## Resources